se2p/Bastet/README.md

-# Basted Model Checker
+# Basted Framework

-A model checker for Scratch programs
+A configurable framework for the analysis and verification of Scratch program.